 Federal student loans are available for graduate students who need additional funding beyond their own resources and any assistantships or fellowships they may receive.
 The Free Application for Federal Student Aid (FAFSA) must be completed to apply for these loan funds.
-Students must be degree-seeking, taking courses towards their degree and attending at least part-time (4.5 hrs) per semester (including summer) to be eligible.
+Students must be degree-seeking graduate students, taking courses towards their degree and attending at least part-time (4.5 hrs) per semester (including summer) to be eligible.
 Degree-seeking students who are approved for reduced registration (4 hrs/semester fall and spring and 3 hrs summer) are also eligible.
+Students seeking a certificate or taking undergraduate courses to prepare them for graduate courses are not eligible.